Taiwo2020/Machine-Learning-Projects/README.md

-These machine learning projects deals with the prediction of classification problems, which consist different binary class and multi-class classification problems.
+These machine learning projects provide the prediction of classification problems, which target different binary class and multi-class classification problems.